-Anglo-Indian Rosewood Breakfront CabinetMid 19th century
+British Colonial Rosewood Breakfront CabinetMid 19th century

-A beautifully carved and pierced British colonial breakfront cabinet in rosewood.
+A beautifully carved and pierced British colonial or Anglo-Indian breakfront cabinet in rosewood.
 The overhanging top is made of one piece of rosewood and carved with two borders.
 The front is mounted with four hinged doors that are boldly carved and pierced with a design of intertwining vines.
 The interior made in teakwood and is fitted with two shelves.
 The piece stands on an inverted breakfront plinth, carved in the same design as the top, resting on eight small, carved bun feet.

 British colonial India

-H: 115 cm W: 195 cm D: 49 cm
+H: 112 cm W: 177 cm D: 47 cm